Louisvdw/dbus-serialbattery/docs/docs/general/index.md

 # dbus-serialbattery
 This is a driver for Venus OS devices (any GX device sold by Victron or a Raspberry Pi running the Venus OS image).

 The driver will communicate with a Battery Management System (BMS) that support serial communication (RS232, RS485 or TTL UART) and publish this data to the Venus OS system.
-The main purpose is to act as a Battery Monitor in your GX and supply State Of Charge (SOC) and other values to the inverter.
+The main purpose is to act as a Battery Monitor in your GX and supply State of Charge (SoC) and other values to the inverter.

 ## Supporting this project
 If you find this driver helpful please considder supporting this project.
-You can buy me a Ko-Fi or get in contact if you would like to donate hardware.
+You can buy me a Ko-Fi or get in contact, if you would like to donate hardware.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Z8Z73LCW1) or using [Paypal.me](https://paypal.me/innernet)